Section 5: Buffalo Soldiers

 African American soldiers often joined social organizations such as Odd Fellows, Sons of Veterans, and Masons.
 At Fort Buford, soldiers of the 10th Cavalry and the 25th Infantry organized a Prince Hall Masonic Lodge, Eureka #135.
-Most of these soldiers had belonged to another lodge when they were stationed in Arizona during the military campaign against the Apache chief Geronimo.
+Most of these soldiers had belonged to another Prince Hall lodge when they were stationed in Arizona during the military campaign against the Apaches led by Geronimo.

 Social organizations allowed mingling between officers and enlisted men and between African Americans and whites.
 These social relations would not have been acceptable in ordinary encounters.
 Though the Masonic lodges were segregated, members recognized and respected their “brothers” of different race.

 Why is this important?
 Following the Civil War, African Americans faced both legally sanctioned and informal restrictions based on their race.
 Honorable military service, however, offered African American men a good income, a chance for meaningful work, and a way of demonstrating their commitment to citizenship.
 Some of the soldiers who were discharged while serving at Fort Buford remained in the Williston area.